/

 TL;DR:

 As Black Friday and Cyber Monday (BFCM) drive a surge in online sales, they also create peak conditions for fraud.
-In 2024, global eCommerce sales are expected to surpass 6.4 trillion, bringing massive opportunity but also increased risk.
+Global eCommerce sales now run into the trillions of dollars a year, bringing massive opportunity but also increased risk.

 Without the right ecommerce fraud prevention strategy in place, high-traffic periods like BFCM can expose your business to fraud, chargebacks, and reputational damage.